rbwestmoreland/rbwestmoreland.com/_posts/2012-12-08-unit-testing-datetime-now-with-system-clock.md

         Assert.AreEqual(Clock.Now, actual.CreatedOn);
     }

 This unit test will pass ***all the time***.
 Why?
-That's because the behavior of `Clock.Now` has be isolated and is now deterministic.
+That's because the behavior of `Clock.Now` has been isolated and is now deterministic.
 By calling `Clock.Freeze()`, we stop time.
 Now, each call to `Clock.Now` will always be the same.
 Now we can unit test with confidence.
 - - -

 ## More